ncatlab/nlab-content/pages/1/5/1/7/27151/content.md

 * [[Artan Sheshmani]], Weighted Euler characteristic of the moduli space of higher rank Joyce-Song pairs, 48 pages, European Journal of Mathematics (EJM), Vol 2, issue 2 (2016), [arXiv:1107.0295]

-* Amin Gholampour and [[Artan Sheshmani]], Intersection numbers on the relative Hilbert schemes of points on surfaces, (with Amin Gholampour), 11 pages, Asian Journal of Mathematics, Vol 21, 3, Pp. 531-542 (2016), [arXiv:1504.01107]
+* Amin Gholampour and [[Artan Sheshmani]], Intersection numbers on the relative Hilbert schemes of points on surfaces, 11 pages, Asian Journal of Mathematics, Vol 21, 3, Pp. 531-542 (2016), [arXiv:1504.01107]

 * [[Artan Sheshmani]], Wall-crossing and invariants of higher rank stable pairs, 31 pages, Illinois Journal of Mathematics, Vol 59, 1, 55-83 (2016), [arXiv:1101.2252]